didiersmith/steve/chapters/on-the-shelf-life-of-vitamins-in-space.md

 Allen shook his head.
 "Can't.
 They'll expire.
 Really short shelf life."

 Allen really was going there.
 The vitamin expiry date was obviously made up.
-It didn't matter, the message was clear.
+It didn't matter; the message was clear.
 Allen had him by the balls, and was willing to saw them off with a rusty butter knife if it meant getting the CORP.

 He'd really hoped that the bastard would have some respect for the man who had made it all possible.
 But alas.
 That just wasn't in his nature.